kstenerud/streamux/streamux-specification.md

 These messages are exchanged only during the negotiation phase of the session.
 Once the session parameters have been successfully negotiated, negotiation messages are no longer sent.

+Note: Triggering a new negotiation phase after normal messaging has begun is not expressly forbidden, as some protocols may require this.
+Details of such an operation would be protocol-specific, although this would best be done via OOB messages.

 ### Normal Messages

 These messages are sent over the course of the session after negotiation has completed.
 Normal messages contain your application data.